adamsilver/fdpb/01-Register.md

 ### Do we need to ask for their first and last name?

-Why do we the user's name to register?
-We don't.
-We just need a secure way for them to login and a line of communication to manage their account.
-An email and password is enough.
+Users don't need to tell us their name to register for an account.
+The minimum they need to do is provide an email and password.
+And maybe not even a password is needed (more on this shortly).

-If we do need their name for a specific reason, then it's okay to include it.
-Or it might be better to ask for it later when it's more relevant to ask for it.
-Perhaps during checkout when providing a delivery address.
+If at some stage we do need their name, we should ask for it then, in context.
+For example, asking for their name during checkout is required in order to deliver the address to the recipient.

-Removing it here halves the size of the form and will almost certainly improve conversion.
+We'll remove these tewo fields in our form.
+In doing so it halves the size of our form.
 A simple question, a simple answer and a better experience.
+This naturally reduces the height of the form, but without resorting to novel and problematic design patterns.

 ### Do we need to ask for a password?

 Medium.com have implemented a no password sign in[^].
-They leverage the security of email accounts by sending the user a login link.
-This would result in our registration form slimming down to a single email field.
+A no password sign-in works by leveraging the security of email accounts (that do have a password) by sending the user a login link.

-However, this may be over-simplifying things.
-For one, people are familiar with an email address and password (although that is not a reason in itself to avoid improving the experience of course).
+If we were to use this technique, this would reduce our registration form down to a single field.
+But this may be an over simplification.
+Users are less familiar with this approach, although that is not a reason in itself to avoid improving the experience.

-For two, people who know their password, or use a password manager, have to switch between the site and their email account, which becomes an unnecessary source of friction.
+More importantly when people login, they have to switch to their email account (which also requires logging in to).
+For those that know their password, or use a password manager, this switching is actually a lot slower.

-This goes to show that designing a form in isolation is not a sensible way to go.
-Which is why the Question Protocol is something that helps us think about the journey as opposed to single screens.
+This shows that designing a form in isolation is not a sensible approach to design.
+The Question Protocol helps us think about the journey as a whole.

-The point of this discussion is not to provide a definitive answer as to how many fields a registration form should have.
-What's important is that we need to rigorously ask ourselves why we are asking users for information in the first place and how we may be able to improve an experience by simply not asking users at all.
+This discussion doesn't show that one approach is better than the other necessarily.
+It simply proves that discussion and analysis is a good thing and makes us conscious of our decisions and the effect they have on users.

-We'll keep the password field in our registration form which will help to keep the experience familiar and straightforward for most users.
+We'll keep the password field making the experience familar and straightforward for most users.
 Moving away from convention is something we should do through testing.
 Otherwise we may end up exchanging one set of problems for another.

 ### Are there better ways of asking for a password?

-Many sites ask for a complex set of password rules.
+Passwords are typically designed to conform to a complex set of rules.
 They must have at least:

 - eight characters
 - one uppercase letter